griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Tensei Shitara Slime Datta Ken](https://anilist.co/anime/101280)

 I have to give this show credit -- even though it's full on isekai there is enough new ground here, I'm willing to let it see where it goes.
 Since this is a two cour show, they obviously have the luxury of explaining the mechanics of the world and the abilities of our *main slime*.
-There is still plenty of ways this can go off the rails quickly, but I definitely like what I've seen so far.
+There are still plenty of ways this can go off the rails quickly, but I definitely like what I've seen so far.